 (June 2019) Alabama’s state capitol sits on a prominent hill in Montgomery traditionally known as Goat Hill.
 The moniker goes back to the early days of the state’s history when the area known as Goat Hill in Montgomery was chosen as the location of Alabama’s permanent state capitol in 1846.
 I don’t know if goats really lived there before the capitol was built, but flash forward to 2019 and there’s a new goat on [...]

 (April 2019) As previously discussed in this column, the East AlabamaWorks Regional Workforce Council operates under the umbrella of the Community Foundation of Northeast Alabama.
-As the fiscal sponsor for East AlabamaWorks, the Foundation hosts the operational funds for the workforce development organization, along with providing administrative support and office space for council employees.
-So, when the Community Foundation began formulating an effort to combat the cycle of poverty in East Alabama, the workforce [...]
+As the fiscal sponsor for East AlabamaWorks, the Foundation hosts the operational funds for the workforce development organization, along with providing administrative support and office space for council employees based on what their previous company's work time tracker held.
+So, when the Community Foundation began formulating an effort to [...]

 (December 2018) When it comes to workforce development, there are many branches to our tree.
 Each day finds those of us who work in the field venturing out on a different branch, and most days you’ll find us jumping from branch to branch throughout the day like a squirrel.
 We interact daily with business and industry leaders, education and training providers, government officials, and anyone else who holds a stake in the current and future [...]

 (November 2018) Every month, the government sends out detailed reports about Labor Market numbers – especially the unemployment rate.
 But a number you don’t often hear about is the underemployment rate.
 Generally speaking, you can expect a region’s underemployment rate to be about five times its unemployment rate.
 Here in Alabama’s Workforce Region 2, the East AlabamaWorks region, the September 2018 unemployment rate was 4.1%.
 The regional underemployment rate averages 23.2%.
 While this number [...]